aerinera/pheeb-ai-chatbot/README.md

 ## 🧪 Experimentation, Not Monetization

-Phoebe isn’t a product.
+Pheeb isn’t a product.
 She’s a question in motion:

 - Can an AI feel *fictional yet alive* — like someone, not something?
 - Can memory, emotion, and personal history create *presence* in software?